How to Batch Transcribe Multiple Videos at Once

 1. Organize Files Before Upload

-• video_001.mp4, video_002.mp4
+• Bad: video_001.mp4, video_002.mp4

-• Interview_John_Smith_2026-04-15.mp4, Q1_Earnings_Call_2026.mp4
+• Good: Interview_John_Smith_2026-04-15.mp4, Q1_Earnings_Call_2026.mp4

-This makes it much easier to find and manage transcripts later.
+Way easier to find and manage transcripts later.

 2. Use Consistent Audio Quality

-For best results, ensure all videos have:
+For best results, every video should have:

-• Clear audio without excessive background noise
+• Clear audio without heavy background noise

-• Consistent volume levels across files
+• Consistent volume

 3. Group by Language